 Do you know how much time your staff spend on these processes?

-A crucial part for measuring your process is working out how long everything takes.
-An average picture needs to be built from several instances of the task being carried out, as your best and worst case scenario times will be markedly different.
+A crucial part of measuring your process is working out how long everything takes.
+An average picture needs to be built from several instances of the task being carried out, as your best and worst-case scenario times will be markedly different.

 The bottom line is, however, that understanding exactly how everything works should help you to streamline your processes, so the time saved can be used elsewhere in your business.